Nello De Rossi: Death

 Nello de Rossi died on June 25, 2013, at the age of 92 in São Paulo.
-His death was widely reported in major Brazilian media, reflecting the impact he had on the city’s culinary and cultural scene.
+His death was reported in Brazilian media.

-Nello left behind a culinary legacy that continues through the cantina, which remained in operation after his passing and still continues to make him a beloved figure in São Paulo and a symbol of the city’s immigrant roots.
-The restaurant remained a family-run establishment, with their children—Massimo, Patricia, Daniela, and Marco—and son-in-law, Augusto Mello, taking active roles in its management.
+The cantina remained in operation after his passing.
+The restaurant remained a family-run establishment, with their children—Massimo, Patricia, Daniela, and Marco—and son-in-law, Augusto Mello, taking roles in its management.
 A second location was opened in Vila Leopoldina in 2011.

 Awards and legacy

-Although Nello de Rossi was not formally decorated with national awards, he was widely recognized by the public, critics, and the culinary community in São Paulo for his contribution to the Italian gastronomic tradition in Brazil.
-His cantina was consistently listed among the city's favorite Italian restaurants in local food guides and received praise from renowned critics such as Arnaldo Lorençato of Veja São Paulo.

 In 2005, Nello's Cantina was selected by the Veja Comer & Beber guide as one of the best traditional Italian restaurants in São Paulo.
-Though informal, this recognition reflected the enduring affection and esteem of the culinary scene for Nello and his establishment.